Skip to main content

 What's the difference between IP-diverse votes and email-confirmed votes?

-IP-diverse votes are single clicks from unique residential IPs — perfect for baby galleries that simply count one vote per IP.
+IP-diverse votes are single clicks from unique residential IPs — right for baby galleries that simply count one vote per IP.
 Email-confirmed votes additionally complete a verification email, which Woobox and many newspaper galleries require before a ballot counts.
-We pick the method based on your contest's rules, because using the wrong one means the votes never register, so we confirm the mechanism before delivery.
+For baby and parenting-magazine contests that run on Woobox, email confirmation is the standard mechanic — organizers often use it because it ties each vote to a real person, which aligns with the community-trust goals of a family-audience contest.
+We confirm the mechanism before delivery so you get the right vote type.

 Which baby and kids photo contest platforms do you support?